-The aboveground treatment system consists of two series-linked systems: (1) a hexavalent chromium treatment system that treats extracted groundwater from the IWF using ferrous sulfate to reduce hexavalent chromium to trivalent chromium, which is then removed from solution via chemical precipitation, and (2) the FBR process that treats extracted groundwater from the IWF, AWF, and SWF.22 Effluent from the chromium treatment system, historically referred to as the GWTP, is pumped to an equalization area where it is combined with water from the off-site well fields.
-The current configuration of the GWTP has a reported design maximum capacity of 75 gpm at a maximum hexavalent chromium concentration of 15 mg/L. According to original design drawings, the FBR design hydraulic flow is 1,000 gpm (at a contaminant loading of 1,893 equivalent pounds per day).23
+The aboveground treatment system consists of two series-linked systems: (1) a hexavalent chromium treatment system that treats extracted groundwater from the IWF using ferrous sulfate to reduce hexavalent chromium to trivalent chromium, which is then removed from solution via chemical precipitation, and (2) the FBR process that treats extracted groundwater from the IWF, AWF, and SWF.22 Effluent from the chromium treatment system, historically referred to as the GWTP, is pumped into an approximately 15-acre double-lined pond, referred to as GW-11,23 where it is combined with water from the off-site well fields and acts as an equalization area.
+The current configuration of the GWTP has a reported design maximum capacity of 75 gpm at a maximum hexavalent chromium concentration of 15 mg/L. According to